You were sitting beside me on a couch made for two.

 to say, "That's true."

-And then I woke up,
+Then I woke up, bewildered

-bewildered at one in the morning, eleven weeks exactly
+at one in the morning, eleven weeks exactly

-awake, the knife of your death alive again in me,
+the knife of your death alive again in me,

 I sobbed for an hour and keened your blessed name

 to angels and saints, to God, to the bedroom ceiling.